 Where to stay in León

 Finding a good place to stay in Leon is easy.
 If you are a backpacker, head to Backpacker Alley for a great selection of hostels.
-If your budget is higher, you will have no shortage of a good selection.
+If your budget is higher, you will have even more options.

-Below are a few places that I have tried and that I approve:
+Below are a few places that I have tried during my trips:

-Leon doesn’t have as many fancy restaurants as Granada does, but you will find a few good places to have a meal and if you are stuck, you can still opt for the fritangas – the little barbecue carts in the streets.
+Leon doesn’t have as many fancy restaurants as Granada, but you will find a few good places to have a meal and if you are stuck, you can still opt for the fritangas – the little barbecue carts in the streets.

-Asados Pelibuey is the most popular comedor in Leon Nicaragua, a favorite of both locals and tourists.
+Asados Pelibuey is the most popular comedor in Leon, a favorite of both locals and tourists.
 You will find a selection of local staples in a friendly, chilled environment.
-A full meal which includes gallo pinto, a meat option, cabbage salad, a corn tortilla and a drink costs around $4 USD – can’t beat that!
+A full meal which includes gallo pinto, a meat option, cabbage salad, a corn tortilla and a drink costs around $4 or $5 USD – can’t beat that!

 Al Carbón is a fancier option.
 Expect to pay around $20 USD for a meal – which is a fortune by Nicaraguan terms.
 The food is fabulous but service is actually quite slow.

 Nicaragua counts on a great web of public buses.
-You can count on expresos – shuttle buses that connect the main cities without making intermediate stops.
+You can use expresos – shuttle buses that connect the main cities without intermediate stops.
 These leave from the bus station when full.

-Alternatively, you can opt for the chicken buses.
+Alternatively, use the chicken buses.
 They also depart from the bus station when full, but you can hail them along the route.